Sonu-kumar-singh-28/News-Reader-App/README.md

 Gradle

-Installation & Setup
+Installation

-Clone the repository:

 git clone https://github.com/Sonu-Kumar-Singh-28/News-Reader-App.git
 cd News-Reader-App

-API Key Configuration:
+API Key Configuration

-Get your free API key from https://newsapi.org
+Get a free API key from NewsAPI.org
 .

-Add it to your local.properties or constants file.
+Add it to your local.properties or a constants file.

-Firebase Setup:
+Firebase Setup

-Create a Firebase project and enable Authentication (Email/Password).
+Create a Firebase project and enable Email/Password Authentication.

-Download your google-services.json file and place it inside the /app folder.
+Download google-services.json and place it inside the /app folder.

-Run the App:
+Run the App

 Open the project in Android Studio.